Jump the queue for top-secret theatre tickets from £4, including West End shows... but only if you can keep your mouth shut

-It's the top-secret trick that theatres don't want you to know exists.
-Welcome to the hush-hush world of last-minute seat-filling, where it's possible to watch a show from as little as £4.
+Welcome to the hush-hush world of last-minute seat-filling, where it's possible to watch a show from as little as £4, including many Christmas productions.
 Theatres do it because they quite literally need bums on seats – but you must agree not to say what you get so you don't upset people who pay full whack.

-There are a few different sites that do this (see more below), but we're focusing on Central Tickets, as it's the biggie which is free to sign up to and is accepting members right now, if you go via our special link by 11.59pm on Saturday 31 August 2019.
-(It was originally due to close on 14 August, but Central Tickets extended it due to its popularity in our weekly email.)
+There are a few different sites that do this (see more below), but we're focusing on Central Tickets, as it's the biggie which is free to sign up to and is accepting members right now.
+There's normally a long waiting list to join, but you can skip this and effectively jump the queue if you go via our special link by 11.59pm on Monday 10 February 2020.

 Sadly we can't give you full info on exactly what tickets are available – because members themselves are forbidden from giving details, and because the site's only given us a link to let you sign up on the condition we don't spill the beans.
 So the shows you can see are hidden away on the site until you join.

-But we can tell you they include some top West End shows (which sell out quickly), plus lots more fringe theatre, dance shows, opera, ballet, concerts and cinema.
-Shows are mainly in and around London, and usually at very late notice.
+But we can tell you they include some top West End shows (which sell out quickly), including Christmas pantos and concerts, plus lots more fringe theatre, dance shows, opera, ballet and cinema.
+Shows are usually at very late notice.
+The majority of offers are for in and around London, however other cities feature too – recently, it's had deals for Glasgow, Leeds and Manchester.

 In a nutshell, you register to join the site, scroll through the list of available shows and usually pay £4 to £7 per ticket.
 The idea is you get the tickets at a super-low price in exchange for helping to create an atmosphere at underfilled performances.